18F/tdrs-app-rfq/Administration.md

 component of any system, or as critical technology as part of any system.
 Contractors are not prohibited from providing---

-\(1\) A service that connects to the facilities of a third-party, such as backhaul, roaming, or interconnection arrangements; or
+  1. A service that connects to the facilities of a third-party, such as backhaul, roaming, or interconnection arrangements; or

-\(2\) Telecommunications equipment that cannot route or redirect user data traffic or permit visibility into any user data or packets that such equipment transmits or otherwise handles.
+  1. Telecommunications equipment that cannot route or redirect user data traffic or permit visibility into any user data or packets that such equipment transmits or otherwise handles.

-\(c\) *Representation.* The Offeror represents that---
+a. *Representation.* The Offeror represents that---

 It □ will, □ will not provide covered telecommunications equipment or services to the Government in the performance of any contract,